Zstacko/ost-sdk-go/Example/Pods/QRCode/README.md

 #### Manually

-Just drag and drop the three `.swift` fi
+Just drag and drop the three `.swift` files in the `QRCode` folder into your project.

+## Tests

+Open the Xcode project and press `⌘-U` to run the te